Relevance of expert advice

 - Keep the romance alive.
-It’s easy to fall into a rut of daily routine and life gets in the way.
+It’s easy to fall into a rut of daily routine, and life gets in the way.

 Make an effort to be romantic by spending quality time alone, without kids and mobile phones.
-Whether it’s a date night out or a cosy night in, it’s important to remember why you fell in love in the first place.
+Whether it’s a date night out or a cozy night in, it’s important to remember why you fell in love in the first place.

 - Be each other’s cheerleader and biggest fan!
-Be supportive of your partner, encourage them and be proud when they succeed.
+Be supportive of your partner, encourage them, and be proud when they succeed.
 Have their back and always support them to be the very best they can be.